Learn about recycling terms and how they are defined.

 Any material, substance or object that decreases the value of your materials or make them un-recyclable.

-Commonly referred to as recycled.
+Unwanted electronic items are commonly referred to as e-waste.
 Many states have outlawed throwing e-waste in the trash because it contains hazardous materials.

 Uneaten food and food preparation wastes from residences and commercial establishments.